mtsknn/bus-routes/README.md

 ## Anti-features

-- Not optimized for performance because the app already feels fast enough (i.e. works on my machine&trade;)
+- Not optimized for performance ~~because the app already feels fast enough (i.e. works on my machine&trade;)~~. &ndash; I used to display the routes incrementally in chunks of ten, but then I noticed that the feature was very buggy, so I removed it.
+Now the app is not that fast anymore. :joy: Anyway: generating the routes is fast, but updating the UI is not.
 - Not optimized for production because I didn't want to mess with Webpack configurations once again (actually, I would probably have chosen Parcel)
 - Not optimized for narrow screens because I was lazy.
 Also, the CSS is somewhat